-You may have to increase more internal storage later on, but 667GB of usable storage is a pretty decent amount to start out with.
-If you prefer owning physical copies of games, however, the standard PS5 is a better investment in the long run.
+You may have to increase more internal storage later on, but 667GB of usable storage is a pretty decent amount to start with.
+However, if you prefer owning physical copies of games, the standard PS5 is a better investment in the long run.

-For those on a tighter budget who don’t need fancy 4K graphics and ray tracing, go with the Xbox Series S. You can still play next-gen games and more on this console without breaking the bank.
-That said, there’s not a lot of storage space, so you might need to invest in an internal or external expansion.
+Those on a tighter budget who don’t need fancy 4K graphics and ray tracing go with the Xbox Series S. You can still play next-gen games and more on this console without breaking the bank.
+That said, there’s not much storage space, so you might need to invest in an internal or external expansion.
 But depending on which games you play or how titles you play, you may not need that extra storage, making the Series S an easy choice.